A Bucket List Location for your Next Wildlife Photography Adventure

 About Me

-Welcome to my blog, I’m Philip, a novice to amateur photography who loves travel and practice landscape photography.
-I have just returned to photography after many years and am joining the digital revolution.
+Welcome to my blog, I’m Philip, an amateur photography who loves to travel and practice photography.
+In 2017 I returned to photography after an absence of many years and am joining the digital revolution.
 Even though I was well versed in the principles of photography, I have had to re-learn a great deal about the techniques.
-That, and the fact that I was only okay at taking a picture, but with the digital revolution that process of learning is thousands of times faster.
+Please enjoy my blog and don’t hesitate to contact me if you have any questions.

 Subscribe to My Blog